 The Acc of the CAP cycles classification was lower than the A phase classification, and it was verified that such was due to three factors.
 The first was the misclassification around the A phase’s offset boundary (oscillation between “A” and “not-A” at the end of the longer A phases), which led the FSM to either overestimate or underestimate the CAP cycles.
 The second factor was the occurrence of several A phase misclassifications during long “not-A” periods.
 These mostly occurred during periods of significant variation in the EEG signal, usually lasting more than three seconds and are separated by less than 60 s, leading the FSM to classify these events as a CAP cycle.
 This second problem was sturdier in the AFC classifiers, possibly suggesting the low Sen. The last factor was the high impact that the NREM classification had in the CAP assessment, where the lower performance created several fp, and fn which led the FSM to either overestimate or underestimate the CAP cycle duration, and also affected the CAP rate estimation.
 It was also observed that the subjects suffering from sleep-disordered breathing were the most challenging to be assessed, conceivably due to the low number of subjects present in the database (when comparing with the number of subjects free of neurological disorders), and due to the dynamics of the EEG signal which are likely to be different for these subjects (with possible variation in the prevalence of each A phase subtype).

-A summary of the results reported by the state of the art which have performed binary A phase classification is presented in Table 4.
+A summary of the results reported by the state of the art which had performed binary A phase classification is presented in Table 4.
 Most of the works which attained a similar accuracy to the proposed work examined a significantly smaller population for the development of the models.
 Specifically, Largo et al. [21] tested on 12 subjects, considering one hour of data for each subject, Niknazar et al. [22] examined six subjects, Mariani et al. [24] [19] evaluated four subjects, and Mariani et al. [25] studied eight subjects.
 Hartmann and Baumert [18] examined 15 subjects and reached a similar performance as the best model examined in this work, while Mariani et al. [26] attained a higher Acc while using a similar population, but with a significantly lower Sen. However, both subjects free of neurological disorders and subjects suffering from sleep sleep-disordered breathing were considered in this work, while the other state of the art works with similar performance have only considered subjects free of neurological disorders.

 It is also relevant to notice that CAP analysis is characterized by a strong unbalance between the number of “A” and “not-A” events (approximately 90% of the database annotations refer to “not-A” events) [17], hence a variation in the Spe has a greater impact in the Acc than a variation in the Sen. As a result, a model with a high Spe and low Sen will have a high Acc.
 This effect can be understood by examining the average metric which was around 81% for all the best performance works, suggesting that the focus should be on attaining balance results to improve the clinical applicability.